caocao0525/ChromBERT/README.md

 <br>

 ## 2. Installation with Environment Setup
-We strongly suggest creating a Python virtual environment using [Anaconda](https://docs.anaconda.com/free/anaconda/install/linux/).
-Below, you'll find a detailed, step-by-step guide that covers everything from establishing a new conda environment to installing ChromBERT along with the necessary packages.
+We recommend setting up a Python virtual environment using [Mamba](https://github.com/mamba-org/mamba), a fast and efficient Conda-compatible package manager.
+Below is a concise guide on how to create a new environment and install ChromBERT along with all required dependencies.

 #### 2-1.
 Clone the ChromBERT repository to download the source code to your local machine.
+To download the source code to your local machine, execute:

 ```bash
 (chrombert) $ git clone https://github.com/caocao0525/ChromBERT
 ```

 #### 2-2.
-Create and activate a new conda environment
+Create and activate a new environment
-To streamline the setup process for the ChromBERT project, we recommend using [Mamba](https://github.com/mamba-org/mamba), a fast and reliable package manager that significantly improves the installation of packages and creation of environments.
-The following commands will install `mamba`, set up the necessary environment, and activate it for immediate use:
+Using Mamba, you can quickly create and activate a new environment for the ChromBERT project.
+Follow these steps:
 <!--
 ```bash
 $ conda create -n chrombert python=3.6